 Day Three: A song that makes you happy

 I've been telling everyone I know about kindie rock.
-Kindie rock is kid friendly indie rock and encompasses such bands as The Scribble Monsters, They Might Be Giants, The Not-Its and, my favorite, The Jimmies
+Kindie rock is kid friendly indie rock and encompasses such bands as The Scribble Monsters, They Might Be Giants, The Not-Its and, my favorite, The Jimmies.

 I found The Jimmies quite by accident at B&N, I was looking for something to entertain the tiny tot.
 I'd been playing kiddie music and Fisher Price lullabies when I took her to school when I have to do work on the weekends and was actually looking for the lullabies when I stumbled upon their cd and recognized them from some of the videos we'd been watching on youtube.
 The cover kind of grabs you (their stuff is sold exclusively at Barnes and Noble and on their website) and I bought their cd instead.
 At Christmas I bought the dvd and introduced my whole family to Ashley and the guys in ties.
 We especially like Taddy, Spanimals and Bedhead.
 The latter is the song that makes me happy.